 The second redeployment scheme in operation in second-level schools deals with redeployment in the case of school closures.
 It was negotiated between the ASTI/TUI and the Department of Education and Science in 2007.
 The scheme covers all qualified permanent and CID teachers in recognised second-level schools who are surplus to requirements due to school closures.

-The pilot voluntary redeployment scheme established in 2013 is to continue in 2015.
-The scheme, will operate in Munster in 2015, having operated in the North West in 2013 and in Connacht in 2014.
+The pilot voluntary redeployment scheme established in 2013 is to continue in 2016.
+The scheme, will operate in counties Kerry, Cork, Limerick, Tipperary, Clare and Galway, having operated in Connacht in 2014 and in Munster in 2015.
 The scheme, which was negotiated by the ASTI and TUI under the Croke Park Agreement, allows for teachers in schools not in a surplus teacher situation to transfer on a voluntary basis to another school or geographical area.
-It is important to note that, while a teacher must be teaching in Munster to avail of the scheme, he/she may seek to be redeployed to any part of the country.
+It is important to note that, while a teacher must be teaching in Kerry, Cork, Limerick, Tipperary, Clare or Galway to avail of the scheme, he/she may seek to be redeployed to any part of the country.

 Details of Pilot Scheme.

-• The pilot voluntary redeployment scheme 2015 is confined to teachers employed in the Munster region (i.e. Counties Clare, Cork, Kerry, Limerick, Tipperary, Waterford).
+- The pilot voluntary redeployment scheme 2016 is confined to teachers employed in Kerry, Cork, Limerick, Tipperary, Clare and Galway.
 It does not apply in those schools that have teachers for compulsory redeployment.

-• Permanent/CID teachers employed in these schools may express an interest in voluntary redeployment to another school anywhere in the country.
+- Permanent/CID teachers employed in schools in these counties may express an interest in voluntary redeployment to another school anywhere in the country.

-• Interested teachers should complete form VOL-RD1 15-16 and have it certified by the school principal and the Chairperson of the Board of Management (or the CEO in the case of ETB schools).
+- Interested teachers should complete form VOL-RD1 16-17 and have it certified by the school management.

 The ASTI is continuing to pursue a permanent nationwide voluntary redeployment scheme.